inclu-media/bricktrackerv3-api/README.md

 Configuration
 =============

-Create a file `/server/config.local.json` with the following content:
+Create a file `/server/config.local.json` with the following content.
+As this file is not under source control, it will no be used for building deployment versions but for local runs with `node .` only.

 ```
 {